irfanhakim-as/homelab-wiki/topics/proxmox.md

       You may refer to the [Linux Wiki](https://github.com/irfanhakim-as/linux-wiki/blob/master/topics/samba.md#mounting-remote-directory) guide for more details on how to do this.

-   - **(Optional)** In either of these methods, if you have trouble with allowing read access for a user in another layer of virtualisation/containerisation (i.e. Proxmox node host -> LXC Container -> Docker Container), you may need to update the `dir_mode` and `file_mode` mount options to `0775` accordingly.

 2. After the SMB share has been added to the Proxmox node host, proceed to mount it on the LXC Container:

    - On the Proxmox node host, add the following line to the end of the [LXC Container's configuration file](#update-lxc-container-configuration):